CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 And it will be used as a reference.
 ***This mod doesn't manipulate weight at all***.

-Still, due to it requiring having zerod Bodyslide presets, it is posible to have some minor incompatibilities with mods that rely on weight to change player appearance.
+Still, due to it requiring having zeroed Bodyslide presets, it is posible to have incompatibilities with mods that rely on weight to change player appearance.

 These incompatibilities shouldn't be of the CTD kind (hopefully), so don't worry.
 It's just that, even if those mods are making their calculations correctly, you may not see them reflected on the shape of your body due to your zeroed armors.